spacetelescope/jwst/docs/jwst/photom/main.rst

 The step also computes the equivalent conversion factor to units of microJy/square-arcsecond (or microjanskys) and stores it in the header keyword PHOTUJA2.

-MIRI Imaging
-^^^^^^^^^^^^
-For MIRI imaging mode, the reference file can optionally contain a table of coefficients that are used to apply time-dependent corrections to the scalar conversion factor.
-If the time-dependent coefficients are present in the reference file, the photom step will apply the correction based on the observation date of the exposure being processed.

 NIRSpec Fixed Slit Primary Slit
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^